How Agile Strategy In Life Science Delivers on Innovation

 We measure the benefit and effect of Agile use in life science organizations by measuring two dimensions of success: efficiency and overall stakeholder satisfaction against organizational goals.
 Moderating effects that impact the success of Agile are also measured such as, perceived quality of the vision/goals of the portfolio, portfolio/program complexity, and portfolio team experience.
 Across industries Agile has consistently had a positive impact on all dimensions of a business’s enterprise success.

-Agile acceptance and implementation is growing with notably higher success in the life science industry.
+Agile acceptance and implementation in industry is growing with notably higher success in the life science industry.
 Due to the complexity of product, project delivery, matrix team customers and external stakeholders.
 Agile use in high technology and vendor services (CROs, and manufacturing partners) also enhances partner synergies.
-Its ongoing diffusion in specialty markets has proven to have a high success rate (p >0.1)3 across multiple industries, with life science companies poised to show the greatest benefit.
-Allowing for innovation that has a powerful impact on growing and established business cost effectiveness.
+Agile’s ongoing diffusion in specialty markets has proven to have a high success rate (p >0.1)3 across multiple industries, with life science companies obtaining the most reliable benefit.
+Allowing for innovation that has a powerful impact on growing and established companies cost effectiveness.
 Giving executive leadership confidence in their company’s preparedness for continuous improvement and disruption.

 1. Fowler M, Highsmith T., (August 2001) Agile Manifesto http://users.jyu.fi/~mieijala/ kandimateriaali/Agile-Manifesto.pdf